 Should I pay my nanny if they can't come to work?
 What if I need to change my arrangement?

-Our strong recommendation is that if you or your nanny are self-isolating, then YES you should continue to pay your nanny, even if they cannot come to work.
+Where possible, you should continue to pay your nanny, even if they cannot come to work.

 Please talk directly with your nanny at the earliest opportunity, no matter what situation you’re in, so you are all clear on expectations.